 Understanding the Effects of Business Liquidation

-For company directors, the effects of liquidation may be more far reaching.
-There will certainly be an investigation into directorial conduct in the period preceding the insolvency which could results in charges of wrongful trading.
-This means that directors acted in a way that did not prioritise the interests of creditors, such as selling off assets at undervalue, or paying one creditor in preference to another.
+For company directors, the consequences of liquidation may be more far-reaching.
+There will certainly be an investigation into directorial conduct in the period preceding the insolvency, which could result in charges of wrongful trading.
+This means that directors acted in a way that did not prioritise the interests of creditors, such as selling off assets at undervalue or paying one creditor in preference to another.

 » MORE Read our full article on Wrongful Trading